inspiration, instinctive meditation, journaling, Joy, meditation, mindfulness, sensation, spirituality, writing

 I did this the other night, and looked down the hallway into darkness.
 I imagined my future Self, and all that is asking to come forward.
 I walked down the hall and stood in the place of this part of me, and looked down the hall to where I’d been sitting, and acknowledged all the work, the successes, all I had seen as failure, which was really growth and learning.
 I gave myself words of encouragement and forgiveness.

 For the first time saying and really meaning it, I said out loud, to my Self, “I love you, Adele.”
-I
+It was a beautiful, tender, and most vulnerable moment.

 And I walked back down the hall to the present, and played some music on my singing bowls, with my path seemingly more clear.